18F/cfa2020/README.md

-# cfa2020
+# CfA Summit 2020
-A collection of resources and slides presented at the 2020 CfA Summit
+A collection of resources and slides presented by 18f at the 2020 CfA Summit

 ## Presentations
 ### Taking the BS out of Bids